The Texas State University Nutrition and Foods program mission is to:

 KRDN 4.6 Analyze data for assessment and evaluate data to be used in decision-making for continuous quality improvement.

-Complaints about the DP should be made directly to the DP Director, Ms. Brasfield (email@example.com).
-If the situation is not resolved, the student can then contact the School Director (Dr. Andrew Behnkel, firstname.lastname@example.org).
+Complaints about the DP should be made directly to the DP Director, Ms. Brasfield (firstname.lastname@example.org).
+If the situation is not resolved, the student can then contact the School Director (Dr. Andrew Behnke, email@example.com).
 All complaints will be documented and handled in a professional manner.
-As a last resort after all other options with the program and institution have been exhausted, students may consult with the staff at ACEND regarding complaints about the program.
+As a last resort after all other options with the program and institution have been exhausted, students may consult with the staff at ACEND (firstname.lastname@example.org) regarding complaints about the program.
 ACEND® has established a process for reviewing complaints against accredited programs in order to fulfill its public responsibility for assuring the quality and integrity of the educational programs that it accredits.
 Any individual, for example, student, faculty, dietetics practitioner and/or member of the public may submit a complaint against any accredited program to ACEND®.
 However, the ACEND® board does not intervene on behalf of individuals or act as a court of appeal for individuals in matters of admissions, appointment, promotion or dismissal of faculty or students.
 It acts only upon a signed allegation that the program may not be in compliance with the Accreditation Standards or policies.
 The complainant must sign the complaint.
 Anonymous complaints are not considered.
 If still not satisfied students may consult with the Dean of the College of Applied Arts.
 Additionally, the Dean of students Office provides Ombuds Services to address student concerns.
-For more information, the Texas State Procedures for Students Seeking Resolution or Reporting University Related Complaints is found in the UPPS No. 07.10.06.
+For more information, the Texas State Procedures for Students Seeking Resolution or Reporting University Related Complaints is found at: http://www.txstate.edu/effective/upps/upps-07-10-06.html.
 The Dean of Students also makes referrals to other campus departments or offices when necessary.
-Students are advised to review policies in the University Student Handbook before proceeding to the Dean of Students.
+Students are advised to review policies in the University Student Handbook (http://www.dos.txstate.edu/handbook.html) before proceeding to the Dean of Students.

-Students are encouraged to join the Academy of Nutrition and Dietetics (AND) as a student member.
+Students are encouraged to join the Academy of Nutrition and Dietetics (AND) as a student member (www.eatright.org).
 AND membership will help you find AND scholarships, search for specific employment, network with other nutrition students and professionals, sign up to find a mentor, and provide access to the Journal.
 When you pay your Academy dues, you also automatically join the Texas Academy of Nutrition and Dietetics (TAND) (http://eatrighttexas.org).
 Each spring TAND sponsors an annual conference and exhibition, the Student Nutrition Organization’s goal is to organize and sponsor student attendance.

 It is strongly recommended that all students participate in the SNO at Texas State.
 Besides providing friends and colleagues, SNO meetings hosts a variety of speakers, including professionals who provide insight into employment and professors describing how to become a Registered Dietitian.
 Each semester two meetings are open to all DP students regardless of SNO membership.
 One will explain how to apply to a dietetic internship program, it is recommended that students attend this session as soon as they become members, and then again closer to application time.
-The other will educate on the application to TXSU Masters of Science in Human Nutrition and other graduate program application requirements.
+The other will educate on the application to TXST Masters of Science in Human Nutrition and other graduate program application requirements.
 SNO also hosts activities that might provide you with volunteer experience to enhance your resume.

 Students in the program can anticipate the following expenses: